TriValleyCoderDojo/Minecraft-Jar-Hacks/README.md

 ## Make a SnowBall explode on impact when thrown

-- open the net.minecraft.entity.item.EntityTNTPrimed class
+- Open the net.minecraft.entity.item.EntityTNTPrimed class

-- find and copy the explode() method
+- Find and copy the explode() method

-- open the net.minecraft.entity.projectile.EntitySnowball class
+- Open the net.minecraft.entity.projectile.EntitySnowball class

-- set the value of b0 back to 0 if you did hack #2
+- Set the value of b0 back to 0 if you did hack #2

-- paste the explode() method into the EntitySnowball class
+- Paste the explode() method into the EntitySnowball class

-- find the onImpact() method
+- Find the onImpact() method

-- add a call to the explode() method just before setDead()
+- Add a call to the explode() method just before setDead()
 ```code
         if (!this.worldObj.isRemote) {
         	this.setDead();